An approach to intersection theory on singular varieties using motivic complexes: Roadmap for cycle presheaves

-What ties all this together is a fundamental result of Voevodsky \cite[Thm.~5.5(2)]{FV} which asserts that the map of presheaves $z_{equi}(X,r) \to z(X,r)$ induces a quasi-isomorphism on associated Suslin complexes provided $k$ admits resolution of singularities.
+What ties all this together is a fundamental acyclicity result of Voevodsky \cite[Thm.~5.5(2)]{FV} which asserts that the map of presheaves $z_{equi}(X,r) \to z(X,r)$ induces a quasi-isomorphism on associated Suslin complexes provided $k$ admits resolution of singularities.
 Thus, the localization property for $z(X,r)$ can be ``transported" to presheaves ``represented" by Chow varieties.
+In positive characteristic, the same is true after inverting the characteristic.
+Using O.~Gabber's theorem on the existence of smooth alterations of degree prime to $\ell$ \cite[1.3]{Gabber1}, \cite[3.2.1]{Gabber2}, recent work of S.~Kelly establishes that if $k$ is a perfect field of exponential characteristic $p$, and $\cal{F}$ is a presheaf with transfers on $Sch / k$ such that $\cal{F}_{cdh}[1 / p] = 0$, then the Suslin complex $C_* (\cal F) [ 1 / p]$ is acyclic \cite[Thm.~5.3.1]{Kelly}.
+Thus our methods apply to an arbitrary infinite perfect field $k$ once perversity homology and cohomology groups are tensored with $\bZ[1/p]$.

 In Section \ref{sec:perverse}, we consider a ``bivariant" version of these constructions.
 Namely, we consider quasi-projective varieties $X, \ Y$ of pure dimension $d, n$.
 We have subpresheaves and subsheaves